sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/Space.md

 ## Types of Spaces

-SARL provides a collection of Java interfaces that are representing different types of spaces.
+SARL provides a collection of interfaces that are representing different types of spaces.

 ### Space

-SARL provides a Java interface that is representing all the spaces:
+SARL provides an interface that is representing all the spaces:

 		[:ShowType:]{io.sarl.lang.core.[:spacedef](Space)}
 		[:Fact:]{typeof(io.sarl.lang.core.Space).shouldHaveMethod("[:getspaceidfct](getSpaceID) : io.sarl.lang.core.SpaceID")}